Please call to schedule a free consultation with an experienced nurse consultant, (888) 899-1406

 The American Association of Legal Nurse Consultants (AALNC) is a professional organization that was founded in 1989 to provide education, support, and certification for registered nurses practicing in the specialty of legal nurse consulting.

-AALNC provides member nurses continuing education opportunities, professional development, and a forum for research and the exchange of information, and also helps legal nurse consultants stay up on the latest trends in medical-related litigation and medical-legal matters.
+AALNC provides member nurses continuing education opportunities, professional development, and a forum for research and the exchange of information regarding legal nurse consulting.
+AALNC also helps legal nurse consultants stay up-to-date on the latest trends in medical-related litigation and medical-legal matters.

-To qualify for certification from the American Legal Nurse Consultant Certification (LNCC) program, candidates must be licensed registered nurses with a minimum of five years of experience practicing as an RN, complete 2,000 hours of legal nurse consulting, and pass the national certification examination.
-The certification exam covers a wide range of areas that legal nurse consultant might cover, including:
+To qualify for certification from the Legal Nurse Consultant Certification (LNCC) program, candidates must be licensed registered nurses with a minimum of five years of experience practicing as an RN, complete 2,000 hours of legal nurse consulting, and pass the national certification examination.
+The certification exam covers a wide range of practice areas, including:

 - medical malpractice